ArtezGDA/scrapingTool_movieMashup/README.md

 # InstantTrailer
-Tool for creating your personal instant trailer.
+Tool for creating your instant trailer.

 # Synopsis
 InstantTrailer is a tool that creates new trailers based on existing ones.